AshwinAkash24/JAVA_DS_Module-6/Ex1-To determine the minimum value (e.g., lowest heartbeat), implement a recursive method.md

 ```
 /*
 Program To determine the minimum value (e.g., lowest heartbeat), implement a recursive method.
-Developed by:
-RegisterNumber:
-*/

-/*
-Program To determine the minimum value (e.g., lowest heartbeat), implement a recursive method.
 Developed by: Ashwin Akash M
 RegisterNumber: 212223230024
 */